pingcap/community/incubator/projects-approval-criteria.md

 ## Graduation Stage

-To graduate from sandbox or incubating status, or for a new project to join as a graduated project, a project must meet the incubating stage criteria plus the following:
+To graduate from incubating status, or for an existing project to join as graduated, a project must meet the following criteria:

 - Has a detailed user documentation and basic reference manuals
 - Committers from more than two organizations